 Bixin Bell Guo

-I'm currently a PhD candidate at the University of Pittsburgh, Department of History and Philosophy of Science.
+I'm an assistant professor at Macalester College, starting in Fall 2024.
+I received my PhD from the University of Pittsburgh, Department of History and Philosophy of Science in August 2024.
 My main research is in philosophy of science, philosophy of physics, and metaphysics.
 I also have interests in other areas such as Chinese philosophy, feminist philosophy, and ethics.
 Before moving to Pitt, I studied at the University of Southern California and Columbia University.

 RESEARCH